 |Mobility Checks||No Loss of Mobility||Loss of Mobility|

 |Capillary Nail Refill||Slow Refill||Normal Refill|

 Most rope practitioners are warned early on to avoid tying tightly around joints.
 Not only are joints weaker areas of the body, but nerves are typically exposed in these areas, so compression is more likely.
 In addition, the general advice to tie on the meaty parts of the limb or body is also helpful, as muscles tend to protect the nerves.
 However, this advice has more nuance: it is not always true at every location, and in some instances, muscles can contribute to the compression.
 Therefore, in addition to this general advice, we recommend that you familiarize yourself with the nerves listed below, their vulnerable locations, and the implications of compressing them.

 The diagrams below should give you a general sense of the path and sensory innervation for these nerves.
 However, please note that we provide these only as general reference!
 Statistically, for around 80-85% of people, the location of any given nerve will roughly line up with the diagram below, but that means that this diagram is not accurate for 15-20% of people (roughly 1 in 5) for any given nerve (not to mention that this diagram is not drawn to scale)!
 This diagram is a helpful general reference, but each body is unique, and spending time learning about the particular concerns of each body in rope is time well spent.

-Because so many nerve-related injuries affect the arms, we wanted to provide a closer look and point out a few particularly problematic areas: the armpit region, the lower back region of the upper arm, and the wrist.
+Many nerve-related injuries affect the arms, so let’s take a closer look and point out a few particularly problematic areas: the armpit region, the lower region of the upper arm, and the wrist.